-Liberal Studies Program Emphases
+Interdisciplinary Studies Program

 The English Area of Study is designed to enable an appreciation of literature and its relationship to disciplines across the curriculum, recognizing the need for the literary arts to work in harmony with other arts and sciences.
 Students will develop skills in critical thinking, effective communications, and information literacy—skills highly valued in many professions.
 Students in this program will develop a depth and breadth of literary knowledge, the ability to gather, analyze and evaluate source material and craft a persuasive argument, and demonstrate effective oral, written and electronic communications skills.
 View Career Outcomes

 NEW MEDIA COMMUNICATIONS AND DIGITAL PRODUCTION